8.1 – Overview

 - Increase in cash is colour coded in blue

-- Decrease in cash is colour coded in red
+- The decrease in cash is colour coded in red

 - Assets are colour coded in green and